When should i start potty training my dog

 Consistency in location is equally important.
 Choose a designated spot outside for your pet to do their business.
 This not only helps them understand where to go but also creates a familiar scent that encourages them to return to the same place.
 I remember taking Charlie to the same corner of the yard each time, and he quickly learned that this was his bathroom area.

-See also How to train your dog to give you the ball
+See also How to train your dog not to growl when eating

 Incorporate positive reinforcement immediately after your pet successfully goes outside.
 Use treats or enthusiastic praise to create a positive association.
 I found that Charlie responded well to a specific phrase I used, which he now associates with going out.
 This way, he gets excited when he hears it, understanding that it’s time to head outside.